 How are HPIVs diagnosed?

-In addition to a complete medical history, physical examination of your child, and knowledge of regional outbreaks, other diagnostic procedures for HPIV may include:
+In addition to a complete medical history, physical exam of your child, and knowledge of regional outbreaks, other diagnostic tests for HPIV may include:

 Nasal swab of respiratory secretions

-Chest X-ray (a diagnostic test that produces images of internal tissues, bones, and organs)
+Chest X-ray (a test that produces images of internal tissues, bones, and organs)

 What is the treatment for HPIVs?